marcov/tech-notes/docs/Linux/programming-interface-notes.md

 mask.

-**NOTE**: you cannot "SIGKILL" a single thread ID without killing all the TIDs in the TGID (i.e. the PID).
+**NOTE**: you cannot "SIGKILL" a single thread ID without killing all the TIDs in the group (i.e. TGID or PID).
 Quoting `pthread_kill(3)` (implemented using `tgkill()`):
 >
-> Signal  dispositions  are process-wide: if a signal handler is installed, the handler will
+> Signal  dispositions  are process-wide:
+> - if a signal handler is installed, that same handler will be invoked for all the
+>   threads in the group.
+Which thread wil run the handler?
+It's the thread (PID)
+>   that got the signal.
+Different threads cannot have different handlers!
-> be invoked in the thread,  but  if  the  disposition  of  the  signal  is  "stop",
+> - If the disposition of the  signal is STOP, CONT, TERMINATE, this action will
-> "continue", or "terminate", this action will affect the whole process.
+>   affect all the threads of the process.
 >

 ### Threads and clone()